endnowfuhfu/A2COMP472/README.md

 The following graph shows the performance of different Word2Vec models compared to a random baseline and the human gold-standard.

+## Analysis

+This section compares 2 models from different corpora, but same embedding size and  models from the same corpus, but different embedding size.

+### Different Corpora
+We can see that the accuracy of glove-twitter-200 is much lower that glove-wiki-gigaword-200.
+This is probably because Twitter contains a lot of slang, abbreviations, and informal language.
+This might make it less suitable for tasks that require understanding of standard or formal vocabulary compared to the glove-wiki-gigaword-200 model, which is trained on text from Wikipedia, a more formal and curated dataset.

+### Different Embeddings

 ![Model Comparison Graph](model_comparison.png)

 ## Analysis